 Not just used for fabrics, Nylon is known for its strength, impact resistance, chemical resistance, and light weight.

 Polyether ether ketone is a plastic resin known for its strength and stiffness.
-It is highly resistance to heat and chemicals, making it a common choice for medical and aerospace applications.
+It is highly resistance to heat and chemicals.

 Phenolic is a laminated plastic used in a variety of custom plastic components due to its high strength, resistance to solvents, and dielectric strength and many other features.
 Because of these features, it is most commonly used for electrical applications.